joejag/conways_for_xp2016/talk.md

 # ACT 3: Tell Don't Ask

-ORIGINAL:

-* Tell don't ask is about sending commands, don't make decision for them - violates encapsulation.
+* In the abstract I gave Alec Sharp's quote that Procedural code gathers info and makes decisions, OO code tells objects to do things.
-* Good OOP is about telling objects what you want done, not querying an object and acting on its behalf.
-Data and operations that depend on that data belong in the same object.
+* What it promotes is creating C&C code.
+This is achieved by making sure data & operations that depend on that data belong in the same object.
-* Think declarative rather than prodcedurally.
-Easier when you think of responsibilities and commands on them.
+* In TDA it is a sin to query an object and change it's state on it's behalf.
+In these cases we want to think declaritvely rather than procedurally.
-* Problems of procedural: raw object (red string).
-Not semantically an object.
-No association.
-Can't answer questions, it's just data, not an object (Demo of string red)
+* A great example of this is when you get a raw object String back which has the colour "red".
+This isn't semantically an object as it has no association.
+It cannot answer questions, it's just data.
+Keep the data with behaviour that understands it.
-* Primitive Obessesion
-* Ask is a query, to tell is a command.
-Keep separate to adhere to Tell Don;t Ask.
-* Invariants: Example: Expose iterator or each() "I don't care how you run it" - Web service - asking if it can do an operation before doing it
+* So in TDA with have commands and queries and we avoid giving out raw data.
+Let's see some examples.

+## Examples of TDA

+* 1. Admin user message -> push welcome into User class
+* 2. System Monitor -> move check for overheating into the monitor
+* 3. Stock Manager -> Move Stock count into StockManager
+* 4. CoE -> use forEach, not hasNext(), next()